mathie/mathie.github.io/_drafts/specifying-rails-controllers-with-rspec.markdown

 <% end %>
 {% endhighlight %}

-Our controller tests and our scenarios pass, time to pack up for the day and head to the pub for a celebratory beer!
+Our controller tests and our scenarios pass, time to commit our code, push to production, pack up for the day and head to the pub for a celebratory beer!
 In part 2, we'll drive out the behaviour of sending a command to the model, and figuring out what to do based upon its response.

+You can find a copy of the code so far on the [part 1 branch](https://github.com/mathie/widgets/tree/part-1) in GitHub.

-[rspec]: <https://relishapp.com/rspec> (RSpec is a Behaviour-Driven Development tool for Ruby programmers.)
+[rspec]: https://relishapp.com/rspec "RSpec is a Behaviour-Driven Development tool for Ruby programmers."
-[the rspec book]: <https://pragprog.com/book/achbd/the-rspec-book> (Behaviour-Driven Development with RSpec, Cucumber, and Friends)
+[the rspec book]: https://pragprog.com/book/achbd/the-rspec-book "Behaviour-Driven Development with RSpec, Cucumber, and Friends"
-[capybara]: <http://jnicklas.github.io/capybara/> (Test your app with Capybara)
+[capybara]: http://jnicklas.github.io/capybara/ "Test your app with Capybara"
-[rubocop]: <https://github.com/bbatsov/rubocop> (A Ruby static code analyzer, based on the community Ruby style guide.)
+[rubocop]: https://github.com/bbatsov/rubocop "A Ruby static code analyzer, based on the community Ruby style guide."
+[guard]: http://guardgem.org "Guard is a command line tool to easily handle events on file system modifications."